DavidThien/al-folio/_posts/2018-07-05-HerbieRegimeTesting.md

 ![Herbie % vs Span]({{ "/assets/img/posts/HerbieRegimeTesting/HerbieVsSpan.png" | absolute_url }}){:width="700px"}

 There are a few things that can be seen immediately with this graph, Herbie does a relatively good job of picking regimes, but there are definitely a few expressions where the oracle makes a significant improvement over Herbie.
 The circled points are examples of these.
 These are points where there is a difference of 5 or more bits of error between Herbie's output and the oracle's.
 These points are interesting because the optimal regimes give a significant improvement over what Herbie currently does, pointing to possible points of improvement.
-The average Herbie improvement is $$67.1\%$$.
+The average Herbie improvement on tests with a span greater than 1 is $$67.1\%$$.

 ### The Compound Interest Formula